aptos-labs/developer-docs/docs/move/book/generics.md

 ### Recursive Structs

 Generic structs can not contain fields of the same type, either directly or indirectly, even with different type arguments.
-All of the following struct definitions are invalid:
+All the following struct definitions are invalid:

 ```move
 struct Foo<T> {